 In addition, numbers do not include data from OHSU partners Hillsboro Medical Center or Adventist Health Portland.

 Students: 4,739 in OHSU degree or certificate programs, including joint programs with other universities.

 - OHSU Doernbecher Children's Hospital

-- Two partner hospitals, Tuality Healthcare and Adventist Health Portland
+- Hillsboro Medical Center (formerly Tuality Healthcare) and Adventist Health Portland

 - Clinics across Oregon

 U.S. News & World Report rankings: